Sound-Rec-Ed - Sound Recorder & Editor

 2. Select the format to save your recording in: WAV, OGG, or MP3.
 (WAV is not a compressed format, so WAV files tend to be ~10x larger than OGG or MP3.)

-4. If at any time you wish to break the recording into a separate file, click the Break button.
+5. If at any time you wish to break the recording into a separate file, click the Split button.
 This closes the current file, and immediately continues recording into a new file with the same root-name as before, but with an incremented sequence number.
 For instance, this is like creating a new track on a CD, such as between songs.

 While recording, SoundRecEd displays the length of the current recording in minutes and seconds.
 It also shows the total elapsed time of all recordings made in the current session.

-To automatically break long (possibly un-attended) recordings periodically into separate sections of aritrary length:
+To automatically split long (possibly un-attended) recordings periodically into separate sections of arbitrary length:

 1. Set the Auto-Break Period by pressing the Set Period button within the Auto-Break box on the lower right of the SoundRec GUI.
 (Default period is 10 minutes.)